Shadow-Ash/PolkaPlay/README.md

 * **Asset Security:** Your digital assets remain exclusively yours; no third parties have access to them.

 ---

-## Getting Started

-*(Further instructions on how to set up the project, connect to the Polkadot network, and start playing would go here.
-This typically includes prerequisites, installation steps, and how to run the game.)*

 ### Licence
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)